Policy Brief

 Population policy

-Population policy has been a contentious issue in Jersey for many years with general concern about the rate of increase of the population although more recently tempered by an understanding of the implications of an ageing population and the difficulties that businesses and public bodies have in recruiting staff.
+Population policy has been a contentious issue in Jersey for many years with general concern about the rate of increase of the population.
+More recently this has been tempered by an understanding of the implications of an ageing population and the difficulties that businesses and public bodies have in recruiting staff.

 Basic statistics